collective/collective.honeypot/README.rst

     contain form fields that should be left secret or that are not interesting.
 No matter what you fill in here, we always ignore fields that contain the term `password`.

+ACCEPTED_LOG_LEVEL
+    Log level for accepted posts.
+This accepts standard lower or upper case log levels: debug, info, warn, warning, error, critical.
+When an unknown level is used or the setting is empty, we fall back to the default: ``INFO``.

+SPAMMER_LOG_LEVEL error
+    Log level for caught spammers.
+This accepts standard lower or upper case log levels: debug, info, warn, warning, error, critical.
+When an unknown level is used or the setting is empty, we fall back to the default: ``ERROR``.

 When are the checks *not* done?